TheRealToxicDev/InfinityBotsGuide/README.md

 ---

 ## Credits
-* Made with ❤️ By @TheRealToxicDev & the Infinity Bot List Community
+* Made with ❤️ By [Toxic Dev](https://toxicdev.me) & the Infinity Bot List Community